marcelkohl/dbex/README.md

 - autocomplete on query area
 - identify query executed from textEditor and replace or create new result tab (uuid or title)
 - add promise on dbex side to avoid engine blocking atom
-- fix grid scroll on first and last records (actually hidden by the theader/atom footer)
-- move cursor on grid result when clicked
-- move cursor on grid result when pgup pgdown

 ### Additional modules
 - export result as csv